Academics

 Concentrations

 Engineering - The Engineering concentration includes curriculum in Physics, Chemistry, Biology, two additional advanced sciences; NASA Engineering, Computer Engineering; Algebra II, Geometry; AB/BC Calculus; and a Senior Capstone Project.
 Classwork in the Lab includes, VEX and Lego robotics, Sea-Perch Underwater robotics, model building design & construction, model rocket design & construction, reverse engineering and redesign of commercial products.
 Our curriculum and instruction are continually updated to meet technological advancements and the ever-changing academic and work environment.
+Seniors engineering students receive real-world experience through our partnerships with The Whiting-Turner Contracting Company.

 Sports Medicine - Catholic High’s Sports Medicine Concentration is for students interested in careers in Sports Medicine, Athletic Training, Orthopedics, Exercise Physiology, Kinesiotherapy, Physiatry, and Physical Therapy.
+Students interested in these fields will be able to use our Training and Exercise Facility in our Gymnasium.

 Requirements for Acceptance